nrako/formal/README.md

 Formal is a Form module for node.js inspired by mongoose, Formal provides casting, validation and much more!

 DRY!
-If you use Mongoose, use [Formal-Mongoose](https://github.com/nrako/formal-mongoose) to define your form from an existing schema.
+If you use Mongoose, use [Formal-Mongoose](https://github.com/nrako/formal-mongoose) to define your form by using an existing schema.

 ## Example